Skip to main content

 It doesn't take long to plant a seed, and it takes even less time to water it.
 Yet, with sunlight, good soil, and regular watering, the plant will grow.
 The good soil is my foundation of music and piano knowledge and experience.
 The sunlight is the goals I'm working and growing toward.
 And the watering?
 Those are my short but focused practice sessions.
 The invisible growth of the plant is my brain working on everything when I'm away from the piano.

-I trust that my flowers will grow every spring and summer when I'm not looking, and they do.
-I'll trust that my brain will do the work it needs to do when I'm not looking, and I think it will.
+In my non-piano life, I trust that the flowers in my garden will grow every spring and summer when I'm not looking, and they do.
+For piano, I'll trust that my brain will do the work it needs to do when I'm not looking, and I think it will.

 Weekend Recap